 While the chicken rests, in the same skillet, heat the oil over medium heat.
 Add the garlic and saute for about 1 minute, until fragrant.

 Add the coconut aminos, wine vinegar, orange zest, powdered monk fruit allulose blend, and ground ginger.
 Use a wooden spoon to scrape any browned bits from the bottom and deglaze the pan.

 Bring the sauce to a gentle boil, reduce the heat, and simmer for 8 to 10 minutes, until the volume is reduced, and the sauce thickens and looks glossy.

 Return the chicken to the pan and toss to coat.
 The sauce will thicken as it cools from hot to warm.

 Serving size: 1 cup, about 6 chicken pieces (6 ounces)

 Video Showing How To Make Keto Orange Chicken:

-Don't miss the VIDEO above - it's the easiest way to learn how to make Keto Orange Chicken!
+Tap here to jump to the video for this recipe -- it's located directly above the ingredients list.
+It's the easiest way to learn how to make Keto Orange Chicken!

 Want to save this recipe?